Empirical-org-Archive/Documentation/Compass/API-Design/API Docs.md

 Creates, updates, displays the resource.

 Authorization for a resource is based on the access token and the user it is associated with.

+## Activity specification

+An activity requires to endpoints to function, `module_url` and `form_url`.
+These urls are loaded to display and update an activity.

 Requirements of an activity app: